vineet247/crypto-currency/README.md

-# crypto_currency
+# crypto_price_checker
-Flask based web application to compare prices of Bitcoin and Ethereum on Binance and Crypto Compare and determine which exchange to buy and sell Bitcoin and Ethereum.
+Web app written in Python to recommend which exchange to buy and sell Bitcoin and Ethereum from